hmmlsystems/11ty-IIIF-Manifest-Generator/README.md

 | logo | A logo that will be displayed as part of the manifest | NO |
 | viewingDirection | The direction the images will be displayed | NO |

-Try use all, some, or just remove everything except for the required fields.
+Try using all, some, or just remove everything except for the required fields.
 You'll need to leave the first 2 lines which are used by the application.
 Change the folder name to match yours, and change the image(s) array/list to match your image file(s) names.

-With this saved, do a build and then deploy your application to see your images and manifest.
+With this saved, do a build and then deploy your application to see your images and manifests.

+## Cleanup

+Once you have a folder with image file(s) working, feel free to remove the `single`, `multiple`, and `full` folders.
+They are only there as examples to get you up and running.

 ## Gotchas